RockefellerArchiveCenter/digitization-guide/index.md

 Adobe Photoshop can be used to create derivative (Master Edited) files. **Remember that Master Edited files should end in “_me”**.

 Service Edited files represent the form of the digitized TIFF files that researchers and/or donors will access.
 PDF and JPEG access files should always be derived from the Master Edited images.
-Adobe Photoshop can also be used to create JPEGs access files.
+Adobe Photoshop can also be used to create JPEG access files.
 Adobe Acrobat DC can be used to create PDF access files. **Remember that Service Edited files should end in "_se"**.

 ### Saving Files
 In the case of requests for researchers and donors, after the creation of the Service Edited files, a copy of the PDF or TIFF/JPEG should be saved on the W: drive.
 A folder labeled with the researcher’s/donor's name and transaction number (if applicable) should be created.
 A sub-folder entitled by the Aeon transaction number should then be created within this folder and the requested file  placed into this folder.